Identify job schedule anti-patterns

 • Batch destination activation

 The Job Schedules timeline view helps you identify common configuration issues that can negatively impact your data pipeline performance and reliability.
 These anti-patterns often lead to job failures, data inconsistencies, or degraded system performance.
+Three of the most common anti-patterns are automatically detected and surfaced through warning indicators in the interface.
 By spotting these patterns early, you can reconfigure your jobs to avoid problems before they affect your business operations.

 Prerequisites prerequisites